wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

+= 1.10.4 =
+BGMP 1.10.4 adds new translations for Russian, Dutch and Serbo-Croatian.

 = 1.10.3 =
 BGMP 1.10.3 includes a fix for a minor security vulnerability that would allow Administrators to inject malicious scripts into form fields.
 Since the vulnerability requires an Administrator account in order to exploit it, it is unlikely to be a realistic attack vector, but just to be safe I still strongly recommend that all users upgrade to this version.